 “I can’t believe she called me ‘an ungrateful cow.’
 She’s got some nerve.”

-Another helpful approach to maintain clarity is to begin dialogue on a new line whenever a new character speaks.
+Another helpful approach to help maintain clarity is to begin a piece of dialogue on a new line whenever a new character speaks.
 For instance:

 “Who was at the door?”
 Nick asked.